 Therefore, critical velocity training involves any running workout done at a pace that you could hold running at maximal effort for 30 minutes.

-In this way, CV training can be equated to how threshold training involves any workout where threshold pace is used, keeping in mind that threshold pace is one that can be sustained all out for an hour of running.
+In this way, CV training can be equated to threshold training, which involves any workout where a threshold pace is used.
+A threshold pace is one that can be sustained all out for an hour of running.

-If you run 10k in 35 minutes, your critical velocity pace is slightly faster than 10k race pace, so it’s faster than threshold pace.
-CV running can be equated to an effort level around 90 percent of your VO2 max.
+If you run 10K in 35 minutes, your critical velocity pace is slightly faster than 10K race pace, so it’s faster than threshold pace.
+CV running can be equated to an effort level of around 90 percent of your VO2 max.

 Strides

-Strides are usually anywhere from 50-200 meters or so, and should be run at near-maximal speeds.
+Strides are usually 50-200 meters or so and should be run at near-maximal speeds.
 Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner.
-Strides increase your cadence, or turnover, which can help you run faster.
+Strides also increase your cadence, or turnover, which can help you run faster.

-If you want to run faster, you can increase your stride length, stride frequency, or both.
-However, research indicates that increasing your cadence can reduce your risk of injury, whereas increasing your stride length can increase your chance of injury.
+You can increase your stride length, stride frequency, or both if you want to run faster.
+However, research indicates3Heiderscheit, B. C., Chumanov, E. S., Michalski, M. P., Wille, C. M., & Ryan, M. B. (2011).
+Effects of step rate manipulation on joint mechanics during running.
+Medicine and Science in Sports and Exercise, 43(2), 296–302. https://doi.org/10.1249/MSS.0b013e3181ebedf4 that increasing your cadence can reduce your risk of injury, whereas increasing your stride length can increase your chance of injury.

 When you run with a faster cadence and a shorter stride length, your feet are always closer under your center of mass—not too far in front of your pelvis, which increases the force on your joints because it lengthens the moment arm through the joint.